Jackett/Jackett/README.md

 You can get additional logging with the switches "-t -l".
 Please post logs if you are unable to resolve your issue with these switches ensuring to remove your username/password/cookies.

-### Additional Trackers
+### Contributing
+All contributions are welcome just send a pull request.
 Jackett's framework allows our team (and any other volunteering dev) to implement new trackers in an hour or two.
-If you'd like support for a new tracker then feel free to leave a request on the [issues page](https://github.com/zone117x/Jackett/issues) or contact us on IRC (see below).
-Pull requests must be made to the develop branch.
+If you'd like support for a new tracker but are not a developer then feel free to leave a request on the [issues page](https://github.com/zone117x/Jackett/issues).
+It is recommended to use Visual studio 2015 when making code changes in this project.

 ### Contact & Support
 Use the github issues pages or talk to us directly at: [irc.freenode.net#jackett](http://webchat.freenode.net/?channels=#jackett).